RXR

 Updating the Firmware

-Firmware updates can be installed over USB-C with a computer and a compatible Chromium-based browser using Espressif’s web flashing tool.
-The update process writes one or more .bin files to the module after it is placed into programming mode with the BOOT and RESET buttons on the board.
+Firmware updates can be installed over USB-C with a computer and a compatible Chrom or Edge - based web browser using web flashing tool.

 Always use firmware files specifically provided for RXR.
 Flashing firmware intended for another device can make the module unusable until it is reprogrammed correctly.